CPoooo/2024portfolio/README.md

 Wait there are class components too I thought it was all functions now a days.

 Call back this () => <= ()

+## how to use
+1. clone repo
+2. npm start
+3. go to localhost:3000